page title icon Don’t Run From Conflict and Obstacles

 A Fulfilling Life Is One Where You Make an Impact

 Happiness is achieved by producing, creating, and making an impact on others.
 If you’re reading my blog, I think it would be hard for you to disagree with that.
-You’re here because personal development and growing as a human being is important to you.
+You’re here because personal development and growth as a human being is important to you.
 Personal development should ultimately lead to investing in other people.

 Dealing With Challenges Is Essential to Creating Impact